joelagnel/joelfernandes.org/_posts/2018-06-15-rcu-dynticks.md

 ```
 Any time the rdtp->dynticks counter's lower most bit is not set, we are in an
 EQS, and if its set, then we are not.
+This function is not useful to check if
+we're in an EQS from a timer tick though, because its possible the timer tick
+interrupt entry caused an EQS exit which updated the counter.
+IOW, the
+'dynticks' counter is not capable of checking if we had already exited the EQS
+before.
+To check if we were in an EQS or not from the timer tick, we instead
+must use `dynticks_nesting` counter.
+More on that later.
+The above function is
+probably just useful to make sure that interrupt entry/exit is properly
+updating the dynticks counter.

 Entry and exit into an EQS due to interrupts
 ------------------------------------------